History of South Carolina: Tillman era and disfranchisement (1890–1914)

 During Reconstruction, black legislators had been a majority in the lower house of the legislature.
 The new requirements, applied under white authority, led to only about 15,000 of the 140,000 eligible blacks qualifying to register.
 In practice, many more blacks were prohibited from voting by the subjective voter registration process controlled by white registrars.
 In addition, the Democratic Party primary was restricted to whites only.
 By October 1896, there were 50,000 whites registered, but only 5,500 blacks, in a state in which blacks were the majority.

 The 1900 census demonstrated the extent of disfranchisement: a total of 782,509 African Americans made up more than 58 percent of the state's population, essentially without any representation.
 The political loss affected educated and illiterate men alike.
 It meant that without their interests represented, blacks were unfairly treated within the state.
 They were unable to serve on juries; segregated schools and services were underfunded; law enforcement was dominated by whites.
 African Americans did not recover the ability to exercise suffrage and political rights until the Civil Rights Movement won passage of Federal legislation in 1964 and 1965.

 The state Dispensary, described as "Ben Tillman's Baby", was never popular in the state, and violence broke out in Darlington over its enforcement.
 In 1907, the Dispensary Act was repealed.
 In 1915, the legal sale of alcohol was prohibited by referendum.

+Despite Tillman’s racist politics, a number of social reforms were carried out during his time as governor.
+More just and equitable laws for the assessment of taxes were secured.
+An Act was enacted which provided for the forfeiture of corporations that refused to pay taxes assessed by the State authorities. while the assessment of the value of corporate wealth was increased.
+The common schools were built up, and (according to one observer) “so improved them that now a school is in the reach of practically every boy and girl within the State, as adequate, possibly, as the average State can afford.”